Editorial consultancy on a global scale

 Best Director and Best Documentary

-- Advise script writers on walking the right side of the line on harm and offence internationally, as well as in the UK.
+- Advise script writers on walking the right side of the line on harm and offence internationally and in the UK.

 - Set up and run a media foundation.